aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 ## How does this handle Certbot AccountKeys?

 Certbot stores RSA AccountKeys in a JWK (JSON Web Key) format.
-AccountKeys from the Certbot client are reformatted into PEM-encoded RSA key.
+AccountKeys from the Certbot Client are reformatted into PEM-encoded RSA key.
 The data from the various json files are archived into the database for use later.
 The account data is anayzed for the actual environment it is registered with, and that becomes part of the AcmeAccount record.

-## Why use OpenSSL directly? / Does this work on Windows?

-When this package was first developed, installing the necessary python packages for cryptography required a lot of work and downloading.
-OpenSSL should already be running on any machine PeterSslers needs to work on, so it was chosen for easy in quick deployment.

-It was also much easier to peg this to `openssl` in a linux environment for now;
-which ruled out Windows.

-The current version only uses `openssl` if the requisite Python modules are not installed.
-That should work on Windows.

-If someone wants to make a PR to fully support Windows, it will be reviewed!

 ## Where does the various data associated with Certificates come from?